-To see how fast things changed in two years, visit "Did You Know 3.0?"
+To see how fast things change and the impact of technology and social media, visit "Did You Know 4.0?"

 Although the external environment affects all organizations, companies must focus on factors that are relevant for their operations.
 For example, government regulations on food packaging will affect PepsiCo but not Goodyear.
 Similarly, students getting a business degree don't need to focus on job opportunities for registered nurses.